mostgood1/NBA-Betting/README.md

 - Rscript not found: install R, add `Rscript.exe` to PATH, or set `RSCRIPT_PATH` to the full path.
 - OddsAPI 422 for player props: the API may not have props at your snapshot timestamp; re-run with `--mode current` near tip-off or try a different date.

-## Frontend & Render Deployment (mirrors NFL-Betting)
+## Frontend & Render Deployment (mirrors NHL-Betting)

-This repo now deploys exactly like `mostgood1/NFL-Betting`: a minimal Flask app serves the static frontend under `web/` and redirects `/` → `/web/index.html`.
+This repo deploys like the NHL site: a minimal Flask app serves the cards at `/` using the static assets in `web/`.
 Gunicorn runs the Flask app on Render.

 What’s included for deploy:
 - `app.py` – Flask server that serves `web/` assets and a `/health` endpoint.